writethedocs/www/docs/conf/portland/2023/tickets.rst

 * Wifi throughout the event
 * Meeting lots of fantastic people in a spacious, inviting venue

-**All talk videos will be published on our YouTube channel no later than 1 week after the conference.**
+**All talk videos will be published on our YouTube channel no later than 1 month after the conference.**

 Refund Policy
 -------------